ericyang789/Parallel-Compute-Project/README.md

 Vague ideas:
 - There's quite a lot of genomics data available, could be interesting to see if we can do some classification on this i.e. whether the individuals have certain medical conditions
 - Off-topic but there have been some intereting publications of watermarking of audio files.
 The process is notoriously slow and some speed up is achieved through randomised SVD but could lend itself very well to this project
+- Kmeans: different starting points, could be another parallelization dimension, communicate best result in the end.
+Also resource allocation if one node converges early.

 Q for TA:
 - Novelty